MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
 The Project Management Package offers you the services of an experience project manager in order for you to have your project under control.
-In the case of an AWS project, it will be done by a Certified Solutions Architect who will understand the technologies behind it and be more accurate.
+The package is composed of the following: (1) Assessment (2) Build Project (3) Manage Project (4) Documentation & Reporting.
 </h5>

 <div class="br-01">